Avatr 06: Powertrain

 The 06's powertrain is closely related to the Avatr 07.
 There are three powertrain options available, two battery electric configurations and one range extender electric option.
 All versions utilize CATL-supplied LFP battery packs, and use electric motors supplied by Huawei.

-All fully electric versions of the 06 use a 82 kWh battery and a 800V electrical architecture, along with a 252 kW motor that powers the rear wheels.
+All fully electric versions of the 06 use a 73 kWh battery and a 800V electrical architecture, along with a 252 kW motor that powers the rear wheels.
 All-wheel drive variants have an additional 188 kW motor powering the front wheels, for a total of 440 kW.
 Rear-wheel drive models have a CLTC range rating of 650 km while all-wheel drive variants achieve 610 km.
 The battery can gain up to 400 km of range with 10 minutes of DC fast charging.
 The rear and all-wheel drive versions weigh 2210 kg and 2320 kg respectively, and both have a top speed of 200 km/h.

-The Avatr Kunlun range extender powertrain is only offered with a single-motor rear-wheel drive configuration producing 231 kW and equipped with a choice of either a 31.7 kWh or 45.1 kWh battery pack.
-It is equipped with a Changan-supplied 1.5-liter turbocharged petrol engine which produces 115 kW and does not mechanically drive the wheels, instead powering a generator.
+Avatr's Kunlun range extender powertrain is only offered with a single-motor rear-wheel drive configuration producing 231 kW and equipped with a choice of either a 31.7 kWh or 45.1 kWh battery pack.
+It is equipped with a Changan-supplied 1.5-liter turbocharged gasoline engine codenamed JL469ZQ1 which produces 115 kW and does not mechanically drive the wheels, instead powering a generator.
 The engine has a compression ratio of 15.1:1, allowing for a thermal efficiency of 44.4% or 3.63 kWh/L of 92-RON petrol.
 Avatr claims that the engine doesn't exceed 75 dB of noise during operation, and engine vibration during startup is reduced by 90% by placing the engine's cylinders in an optimal position during shutdown.
-It has an all-electric CLTC range rating of 170-240 km, with total range of about 1100 km.
+It has an all-electric CLTC range rating of 230-330 km, with total range of about 1100 km.
 It weighs 2120 kg and has a top speed of 190 km/h.